kawaiiDango/pano-scrobbler/Readme.md

 - Scrobble from anything which produces audio with metadata, including Youtube, Chrome, Telegram etc.
 - Scrobble to lastFM, LibreFM, GNU FM and Listenbrainz
 - View scrobble count in notification
-- Sanity check the metadata with lastFM's records.
+- Verify the metadata with lastFM's records before scrobbling
 - View track info, such as listener count charts, album art etc
-- View recent scrobbles
+- View scrobbles from a specified date
-- Work with recent scrobbles (love a track, cancel a scrobble)
+- Work with scrobbles (love a track, cancel a scrobble)
-- Edit scrobbles for free
+- Edit recent scrobbles for free
 - Delete existing scrobbles
 - Offline cacheing and scrobbling
 - Check what your friends are listening to